WillPlaetse/Projects/README.md

 # Projects

 This is some of my programming work.
-There is more code waiting to be uploaded it just needs to be fine tuned.
+This is still a work in progress with more to come.

-COBOL programs were developed and tested using the OpenCobolIDE
+COBOL programs were developed and tested using the OpenCobolIDE.